jjg/rain-psp/journal.md

 Keyswitches came in the mail today and they fit nicely into the current frame.
 I found a sample key to print to see if I could print a working key and it worked fine.
 Found a [library for generating keys](https://github.com/rsheldiii/keyv2) and I'm printing a few now to use for interference tests.

-Ran into some snags printing the bottom case (broke the printer) so I'll have to re-print that and the display top before I can test the fit for interference with the keys
+Ran into some snags printing the bottom case (broke the printer) so I'll have to re-print that and the display top before I can test the fit for interference with the keys.

+## 10072021

+Started printing the base last night, but ran out of filament by morning.
+Was able to re-start the print with another scrap spool and it seems to be working so far.
+Hopefully there's enough on there to make it all the way through this time.

+I also ran a set of 10 keys off and got a chance to try and fit them.
+They don't work as well right-off-the-printer as the first key I tried, but with a little trimming seem to do the trick.
+The bottom of the stem is just a hair too wide to fit into the keyswitch (there is a little pocket where the stem goes into when the key is pressed), I'm not sure if that's a printing defect or a design problem, but it's something I'll have to sort-out before I try printing a full set.

+For now they should be good enough to get the interference testing done.

+I should add more photos of the progress...